wfjm/w11/doc/w11a_os_guide.md

          console_starter -s -d DL0 &
          console_starter -s -d DL1 &

-   **Note**: the -s ensures that the port numbers used by simh are taken!
+   **Note**: the -s ensures that the port numbers used by SimH are taken!

 - start the simulator